 Performance Threshold Increases from 3 to 15

 To avoid negative penalties for 2018 reporting period, practices will need to obtain at least 15 performance points.
-Good news – moving from 3 points to 15 only takes a few additional measure to be met with Quality (2-3 measures), IAs (4 measures) or ACIs (all measures).
+Good news – moving from 3 points to 15 only takes a few additional measures to be met with Quality (2-3 measures), IAs (4 measures) or ACIs (all measures).

 Cost Category Takes Effect

 The cost category will now have weight in 2018, adjusting the other percentages for the remaining three categories:

 Quality – 50%

 Advancing Care Information (ACI) – 25%

 Virtual Group Participation Becomes Optional